SamuelSwartzberg/flashcardifying_text_temp/inf.md

 principle of spatial locality = Memory that has recently been referenced will be referenced again soon.
-Memory closer to the processor is faster but more expensive and smaller, memory further away from the processor is slower but cheaper and larger. memory speed: registers > cpu cache > main memory > secondary memory
+Memory closer to the processor is faster but more expensive and smaller, memory further away from the processor is slower but cheaper and larger. memory speed: registers > processor cache > main memory > secondary memory

 #### secondary memory